spcl/deep-weather/Uncertainty_Quantification/Pytorch/README.md

 To run the PyTorch models and add your own, first be sure to use the preprocessing code to generate Numpy files from the raw GRIB files.
 You do not need the TFRecord files for this framework.
+Be sure to also have generated the LAS mean and standard deviation maps.

 ### Structure